VaishaliD2/nodeapi-mongo-docker/README.md

 <b>Notes to start the api</b>

 It uses mongo image from docker hub .
-To run on local mongo ,  add MongoConnectionUri as "mongodb://localhost:27017/temedica" in .env file and to run using docker compose add MongoConnectionUri as "mongodb://mongo:27017/temedica" in .env file
+To run using local mongo ,  add MongoConnectionUri as "mongodb://localhost:27017/temedica" in .env file and to run using docker compose add MongoConnectionUri as "mongodb://mongo:27017/temedica" in .env file